 The deposit that you pay before your place is confirmed at Liverpool Hope University will only be refunded if your visa is refused and we have seen a copy of the visa refusal letter.
 In no other circumstances can this money be returned to you.

-The deposit payment should be made by bank transfer directly into our account - our bank account details can be obtained by telephoning the finance help-line on 0151 291 3339.
-Once you have arrived in the UK you can pay by direct debit which is the preferred method.
+If you are already in the UK you can pay by direct debit which is the preferred method.
 However we do accept most major credit/debit cards (including Visa, MasterCard and Maestro but not American Express) cheques, bankers drafts and postal orders made payable to Liverpool Hope University.

 Please ensure that if you make any payment to an agent acting on behalf of Liverpool Hope University you obtain a receipt for the amount given.
 Receipts for payments made to an agent will be required when you register.